brikis98/yevgeniy-brikman-homepage/_posts/2019-09-29-american-gods.md

 - There are old gods, including:

     - Norse gods (e.g., Odin, the god of knowledge and wisdom, and Loki, the god of mischief and trickery)
-    - Egyption gods (e.g., Anubis, the god of the dead, and Thoth, the god of knowledge)
+    - Egyptian gods (e.g., Anubis, the god of the dead, and Thoth, the god of knowledge)
     - Slavic gods (e.g., Czernobog, the god of darkness)

 - There are new gods, such as: